Think like a software tester.

 • Learning different software testing tactics and thinking techniques.

-However remember that an unorganized thinking is the worst thing that may happen to a software tester and QA analyst
+However remember that unorganized thinking is the worst thing that may happen to a software tester and QA analyst

 *******************************Table of contents:

-1. Introduction and useful definitions used.
+1. Introduction and useful definitions.

-2. Tester's axioms and general software testing laws.
+2. Testers' axioms and general software testing laws.

 3. Why any software tester must think smart.

-5. What kind of tools can help software tester to think smart.( visualization tools)
+5. What kind of tools can help software tester to think smart ( visualization tools).

 6. Defining a Problem and Focused Observation during software testing.